The Remnant

 One of the most important themes in the teaching of Wellspring’s founder, Norman James, was the concept of “the remnant.”
 This teaching helped shape how members understood their identity and their relationship to other churches.

-Within this framework, the church was not simply another congregation among many.
-It was understood as a place where essential truths had been restored and preserved.
+Within this framework, the church is not simply another congregation among many.
+It is understood as the only place where essential truths have been restored and preserved, through the teachings of Norman James.

 How the Remnant Idea Shaped Identity at Wellspring